Who are the POAC Artist Members?

 - Name and artist’s website link on POAC website

-- POAC-sponsored opening reception for all POAC Gallery & Columbia Bank exhibits
+- POAC-sponsored opening reception for all POAC exhibits

 - POAC-sponsored marketing for each exhibit

-- Waived: $25 application fee for Arts & Crafts Fair
+- Waived application fee to participate in ArtWalk and our Arts & Craft Fair

 What to Expect